luka-zitnik/ModSecurity-wiki/Debugging-ModSecurity.md

 # General debug instructions

 Debugging ModSecurity means debugging the HTTP server.
-ModSecurity works as a server add-on/module/plugin/extension, it is part of the same process id (PID) of the server.
+ModSecurity works as a server add-on/module/plugin/extension, as a result, it is part of the same process ID (PID) of the server.

-Before start the debug process, make sure that ModSecurity is compiled with debug parameter (**"-g"** for those who are using gcc).
-Another gcc parameter that is desired is the **"-O0"**, which will disable the compiler optimization, making the GDB's output more friendly.
+Before starting the debug process, make sure that ModSecurity is compiled with the debugging parameter (**"-g"** for those who are using gcc).
+Another gcc parameter that is desired is the **"-O0"**, which will disable the compiler optimization, making GDB's output more friendly.
 Independent of the target HTTP server, ModSecurity should be compiled with those special flags.
-Those flags can be placed during the configuration phase, as following:
+These flags can be added during the configuration phase, as follows:

 ```
 CFLAGS="-g -O0" ./configure ...normal configure parameters...
 ```

-It is recommended to keep the debugging process as simple as possible, to do so, eliminate the usage of the multiple threads by the HTTP server is recommended.
-The instructions on how to disable the threads/workers are dependent on your server, as explained on the sub-sections bellow.
+It is recommended that one keeps the debugging process as simple as possible, to do so, the elimination of features such as multi-threading by the HTTP server is recommended.
+The instructions on how to disable threads/workers is dependent on your server, as explained on the sub-sections bellow.

 ## Apache